 Malicious attacks on your website are usually designed to hurt your business by making your site slow, unreliable or unavailable for extended periods of time.
 This can be done via DDos (distributed denial of service) attacks and prolonged Brute Force Login assaults.
 This activity is costly if contracted out, so it is more often than not a deliberate campaign by a competitor, disgruntled employee or ex-client etc rather than a random attack.

 Let me preface this article on DDoS with the disclaimer that I am not a Linux / Apache security guru.
-I’m an SEO consultant and web designer who provides hosting services for some clients… What knowledge I have has been earned the hard way – at the bleeding edge of customer support, trying to protect my own VPS and the client sites it contains…
+I’m an SEO specialist / consultant and freelance web designer who provides hosting services for some clients… What knowledge I have has been earned the hard way – at the bleeding edge of customer support, trying to protect my own VPS and the client sites it contains…

 My VPS came under a sustained and severe attack recently that rendered it unusable for hours on end.
 At the time, I was surprised by the lack of (non-technical) guidelines available online to help me find ways to reduce the impact of what was being done to my server.